remvo/remvo-hugo/archetypes/competition.md

 date = {{ .Date }}
 draft = false

+competition = ""
+competition_url = ""
+location = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 tags = []

-# Project summary to display on homepage.
+# Competition summary to display on homepage.
 summary = ""

 # Optional image to display on homepage.